Catapult your strategy execution to the next level

 Execution teams need diverse skills.
 Managers who make sure that they have a good match between their people and goals – before they take action.
 This doubles the chances of successful follow through.

 Milestones bring a strategy to life.
-Yet it’s still surprising how many major ‘plans’ are described in a few obscure paragraphs, accompanied by a worthless Bar Chart.
+Yet it’s still surprising how many major ‘plans’ are described in a few obscure paragraphs.

 Milestone plans are important, especially where the program is large and complex – a schedule of key activities is crucial.
 A time has to be agreed upon for specific things to happen, otherwise, they won’t.

 Creating plans breaks things down into manageable chunks – but also acts as a ‘forcing function.’

 Everyone should see how their efforts fit into the whole and invest time in integrating their pieces of work with others.
 Until you have that, it’s impossible to see the connections and dependencies across the business.